Malta national football team: History

 On 7 February 2007, Malta drew 1–1 with one of the hosts of Euro 2008, Austria.
 The game was played to commemorate the 50th anniversary of the first international match played by the Maltese national team.
 On 8 September 2007, Malta managed another draw against Turkey in a Euro 2008 qualifying match, the game finishing 2–2.
 On 26 March 2008, Malta achieved its largest ever victory, a 7–1 defeat of Liechtenstein in a friendly at the Ta' Qali Stadium, with Michael Mifsud scoring five goals.
 A 2–0 friendly win over Georgia followed in 2009.

 In May 2010, sponsorship of the Maltese national side was taken on by sportswear firm Givova, who also designed a range of new kits for the team.
 One month later, however, the side had fallen to their lowest ever FIFA world ranking position, of 169th in the world.
 In 2009, Malta had a 0–0 draw with Albania at home.
 This was their only point for the 2010 World Cup qualifying.
-On 11 August 2010, Malta drew 1–1 at home against FYR Macedonia in a friendly game, with Michael Mifsud scoring a brilliant diving header for Malta.
+On 11 August 2010, Malta drew 1–1 at home against Macedonia in a friendly game, with Michael Mifsud scoring a brilliant diving header for Malta.

 In February 2011, the national football team of Malta achieved a 0–0 draw against Switzerland, in which goalkeeper Justin Haber saved two penalties.
 On 6 September 2011, Malta won their first Euro 2012 qualifying point, with a 1–1 draw against Georgia.
 During the years of 2010 and 2011, Malta did not get many positive results, and coach John Buttigieg and assistant coach Carmel Busittil were both sacked in October 2011.
 For the 2014 FIFA World Cup qualification campaign, Malta won their first World Cup qualifying match in 20 years, nabbing a 1–0 win over Armenia in June 2013.
 In June 2017, Malta defeated Ukraine 1–0 in a friendly match, thanks to a lone goal by defender Zach Muscat.
 Malta recorded their 7th all-time competitive win (and their first in the UEFA Nations League) on 13 October 2020, defeating Latvia 1–0 in Riga, scoring the winning goal in the 97th minute.